Manufacturing

 Remaining Gaps Native spreadsheet-style editing, offline forecasting, and code-free ERP integration remain limited.
 Most teams still need partner tools, middleware, or custom configuration for these workflows.

-Quick Summary — What's changed and what's ahead
+What’s changed — and what’s ahead

 How to navigate Salesforce release notes for Manufacturing Cloud